Who are the REAL illuminati?

 However important fame, wealth and the pursuit of power may be to some of us, and however inevitable their presence in this material world may be, all the wise philosophers, mystics and poets of the past agree that they must ALL fade away in time, for as Shakespeare tells us: "...the great globe itself, Yea all which it inherit, shall dissolve, and, like this insubstantial pageant faded, leave not a rack behind."
 If this is true, and from Hermes to Pythagoras, and Buddha to Jesus, all the Messengers from God to Man have taught the same, then what possible attraction can these ephemeral illusions have for the truly enlightened—the real illuminati?
 Earthly power, whether it is wielded by a monarch, a dictator or a corporate mogul, is as nothing compared to the power contained in one atom of hydrogen, as science demonstrated all too clearly when the first atomic bomb was dropped on Hiroshima in 1945.
 And if such power is locked up in just one tiny speck of matter, how much greater must be the power of those who rule and order the Universe under the Creator of All?
 It is the pursuit of the knowledge, rightly called 'Divine Wisdom', possessed by the Spiritual Beings who wield these powers, which has ever been the goal of all sincere seekers after Truth.
 That there have been, and are, men and women who have discovered fragments of this knowledge is a matter of historical record.
 Who has not heard of Simon Magus, of Paracelsus, and of H. P. Blavatsky?
 All were credited with performing so-called 'miracles', all were devout, humble individuals, who did their best to enlighten mankind and alleviate the evils of this world.
 None occupied thrones, or were remotely interested in fame, wealth or the pursuit of material, as opposed to spiritual power.
 Whether we choose to call them illuminati, and whether or not they belonged to secret societies, the fact remains that they were all illuminated in the best and highest sense of the word, and the Light that filled them came from God, not man.

-To which my answer is a resounding 'yes', always assuming that we are talking about highly evolved, spiritually enlightened men and women and not a secret cabal of dodgy financiers, shady arms dealers and mendacious politicians who like to dress up in weird 'occult' costumes and conduct bizarre rituals in secluded Swiss châteaux to further their alleged evil ends!
+To which my answer is a resounding 'yes', always assuming we are talking about spiritually enlightened men and women and not a secret cabal of dodgy financiers, shady arms dealers and mendacious politicians who like to dress up in weird 'occult' costumes and conduct bizarre rituals in secluded Swiss châteaux to further their alleged evil ends!
 I happily leave the investigation and discussion of all such colourful characters to those writers who have a liking for that sort of thing.
-There have been a number of books published during the last two centuries which, in my personal opinion, provide true portraits of the real illuminati.
-Among these may be mentioned Bulwer-Lytton's classic occult novel Zanoni, The White Brother by Michael Juste, and The Golden Star by J Michaud PhD.
+There have been a number of books published during the last two centuries which, in my personal opinion, provide true portraits of the real illuminati and the great occult truths they have revealed to the world.
+Among these are Bulwer-Lytton's classic occult novel Zanoni, and the two books I mentioned in my introduction, The White Brother by Michael Juste, and Serpents of Wisdom by Edda Livingston.
+In addition, there is a very fine portrait of a truly great Master to be found in The Golden Star by J Michaud PhD, in the form of the Divine Messenger 'Neteru-Hem' who initiates two occult students—Ma-u and Ma-uti— into the Sublime Occult Mysteries.

 The real 'conspiracy'—if we must use that word—is the epidemic of greed and selfishness which holds almost the entire world in its insidious grip.
 It is humanity itself, both in the mass and in the individual, which is building the totalitarian atmosphere which threatens to deprive man of his God-given freedom of thought and action.
 It is a silent, unconscious conspiracy which few talk about and even fewer think about.
 But this forms no part of my present discussion, though it is a subject I may explore in a future article.